UNSW-Data-Soc/unsw-data-soc.github.io/sponsors.md

 ---
 layout: landing-banner
 title: Our Sponsors
-subtitle: Here are the amazing companies we work with
-colour: is-danger
-title-image: city3_left.png
 subtitle: |
   DataSoc wouldn't be DataSoc without the amazing companies we've worked with throughout our journey as a society.
   With more and more data-oriented decisions and predictions made everyday, the demand for talented Data Science graduates is growing.